-Car dealers are raising prices due to low supplies.
-Automakers are retaliating.
+Car dealers are raising prices.
+Automakers are pushing back.
 Consumers are stuck in between.

-But data shows such markups are pervasive: 4 out of 5 American car buyers paid more than MSRP in January, according to auto market research firm Edmunds.
+But data shows such markups are pervasive across the industry: More than 80 percent of U.S. car buyers paid above MSRP in January, according to auto market research firm Edmunds.
 That compares with 2.8 percent the same month a year ago and 0.3 percent in 2020.

-The premium set consumers back $728, on average, though industry experts say four-figure markups are common on popular sedans and compacts, including Hyundai, Kia and Honda.
+The premium set consumers back $728, on average, though industry experts say four-figure markups are common on popular sedans and compacts, including Hyundai and Honda.
 Some car shoppers reported that the extra cost can run $10,000 or more for sought-after electric vehicles and hybrids.

-Ford and GM’s warnings expose tense undercurrents between legacy carmakers and their dealers, which have grown more fraught in recent years as upstart electric vehicle manufacturers like Tesla, Rivian and Lucid sell directly to consumers.
-Legacy manufacturers are often required by state law to sell through dealerships but have conspicuously eyed direct-to-consumer sales strategies in recent years.
+Ford and GM’s warnings expose tense undercurrents between legacy carmakers and dealers, which have grown more fraught in recent years as upstart electric vehicle manufacturers like Tesla, Rivian and Lucid sell directly to consumers.
+Legacy manufacturers, which often are required by state law to sell through dealerships, have conspicuously eyed direct-to-consumer sales strategies in recent years.

 Analysts say higher prices at the dealership plus conflict over the future of sales could slow expansion in the nation’s still-nascent EV sector, which climate scientists say is crucial to tamping down carbon emissions from transportation.
 Sticker prices for hybrid and electric vehicles have fallen significantly over the past decade but remain out of reach for the typical car buyer.

-The Biden administration outlined plans this week for $5 billion network of EV charging stations along interstate highways, enough funding so drivers have an experience comparable to finding a gas station on a road trip.
-It is a key piece of the administration’s goal of having half of new cars be battery-powered or plug-in hybrids by 2030.

-But the industry has a way to go: EVs accounted for about 3.6 percent of U.S. vehicle sales in the second quarter of 2021, according to a report from McKinsey & Co., compared with 1.6 percent at the start of 2020.
-Tesla leads the electric vehicle market by a wide margin, but traditional automakers like Ford, GM and Volvo are introducing new battery-powered vehicles of their own.
+Last summer, the Biden administration said it wanted half of all new cars to be battery-powered or plug-in hybrids by 2030.
+As of the second quarter of 2021, EVs accounted for about 3.6 percent of U.S. vehicle sales, according to a report from McKinsey & Co.

-Volvo announced last March that it wants to be a fully electric car company by 2030 and sell online only.
+Tesla leads that market by a wide margin, though traditional automakers like Ford and GM are introducing new battery-powered vehicles of their own.
+Volvo, the Swedish carmaker founded in 1927, announced last March that it plans to be a fully electric car company by 2030 and sell online only.

-Americans bought 15 million vehicles in 2021, up from 14.6 million in 2020, according to Cox Automotive.
-Sales grew even as a global computer chip shortage stymied production, leading to smaller inventories and higher prices.
-That had a trickle-down effect on the used car market, where prices climbed 40 percent in January compared with the same period last year, according to the Bureau of Labor Statistics.

-But legacy automakers are banking on consumers transitioning to electric-powered vehicles in the coming years, and dealers worry those manufacturers will follow the path of EV start-ups in selling the vehicles directly to consumers.
-That would cut dealers out of a projected nearly trillion-dollar market by 2030.
+Legacy automakers are banking on consumers to migrate to electric vehicles even as dealers worry they will follow the direct-sales path of EV start-ups, edging them out of a market that’s projected to balloon to nearly $1 trillion by 2030.

 Price markups pinch consumers

 Sharon McNary, an amateur triathlete in Los Angeles, went looking for a hybrid Ford pickup in early January to better carry her bicycle to scenic locales outside across California.
-A Ford dealership in Orange County asked for $12,000 above the hybrid’s MSPR.
+A Ford dealership in Orange County asked for $12,000 above the hybrid’s MSRP.

 No deal, she said.
 “The car market is completely bonkers right now,” she told The Washington Post.

 She turned to David Eagle, a Los Angeles-based auto broker, to help her scope out the market.
-His company, Current EV, helps car shoppers navigate electric vehicle rebates and incentives, and negotiate with dealers to get a reasonable price.
+His company, Current EV, helps car shoppers navigate electric vehicle rebates and incentives, and negotiate price with dealers.

-But even Eagle couldn’t get the price McNary wanted.
+But even Eagle couldn’t get the number McNary wanted.
 She is still driving her Honda hatchback.

 Since the pandemic began, Eagle told The Post, the auto market has swung from one extreme to another.
 Carmakers cut production in 2020 during the initial waves of coronavirus infections.
 Prices fell, and perfectly good autos sat on dealer lots for months.